tempesta-tech/tempesta-test/README.md

 that creating new connection while polling function is running in it's thread, can lead to error.
 So we should be sure, that it won't happen.
 That's why locks are used.

+### Classes used

+Code of configurable tests located in `framework/` directory.
+It contains basic class for configurable test and classes for items.
+Also it contains class for deproxy managment and polling cycle.

+#### TempestaTest

+Basic class for user configured tests.
+Contains parsing of used items declaration (clients, backends, tempesta), startup and teardown functions.
+User configured tests should inherit it.

+#### DeproxyManager

+This class is a stateful wrap for the `run_deproxy_server()` function.
+This function contains a polling cycle.
+DeproxyManager creates new thread for this function, and stops it, when received `stop()`.
+DeproxyManager starts in test `setUp()` and stops in `tearDown()`.
+So, polling cycle run all the test time.

+#### FreePortsChecker

+When we start backend, it can appear, that specified port is already used by smth.
+So server startup will fail.
+We can make all servers to write about this, but it simpler to check free ports before start server.

+#### Classes for servers and clients

+deproxyclient, deproxyserver, nginx, wrk - this classes used for creating and handling corresponding types of items.